Exam, X-Rays, & Regular Cleaning $89 | Invisalign Express starting at $999

-The areas typically treated with Botox to reduce the appearance of facial wrinkles on the forehead, between the eyes (glabellar region), around the corners of the eyes (crow’s feet), around the lips (smoker's lines or gummy smile), and can also be used to reduce the muscle tension in the masseters (jaw line).
+The areas typically treated with Botox are the forehead, between the eyes (glabellar region), around the corners of the eyes (crow's feet), and around the lips (smoker's lines or gummy smile).
+Botox can also be used to reduce muscle tension in the masseters (jaw line).
 There is no loss of sensory feeling in the muscles.
 Once the motor nerve endings are interrupted, the muscle cannot contract, causing wrinkles in the skin to smooth.

-Most common, re-treatment is between 3-4 months with a small percentage going considerably longer.
-Cumulative effect of long-term, regular use of botulinum toxin obtains best results and often patients will note longer duration of action in part of mild atrophy of the hyper-dynamic muscles and skin regeneration.
-As the effects wear off, strength gradually returns (along with the wrinkles caused by movement) but wrinkles are not any worse than baseline.
+Retreatment with Botox is typically between 3-4 months, with a small percentage of patients going considerably longer.
+The cumulative effect of long-term, regular use of botulinum toxin obtains the best results, and often patients will note longer duration of action due to mild atrophy of the hyper-dynamic muscles and skin regeneration.
+As the effects wear off, strength gradually returns (along with the wrinkles caused by movement), but wrinkles are not any worse than baseline.

 We love our customers, so feel free to visit during normal business hours.